Kawartha Lakes (Ontario): Kawartha Highlands

 A system of interconnected lakes lies to the north of the main chain.
 Due to an artificial dam placed at the south end of Mississauga lake in the mid-20th century, these lakes have equal levels and are inter-navigable.
 They consist of Catchacoma Lake, Beaver Lake, Mississauga Lake, Gold Lake, McGinnis Lake, Cold Lake, and Cavendish Lake.

 Also nearby, but not reachable by boat without portage, are Gull Lake, Anstruther Lake, Bottle Lake, and Sucker Lake.
 The area is partially enclosed by Kawartha Highlands Provincial Park.

+Language demographics

+1% of residents are francophones and 5% are fluent in French.